coatyio/coaty-js/docs/man/communication-events.md

 checking object property values against the filter conditions).
 In all other cases, the match is considered successfull.

-The data for the Return response event has two forms.
+The JSON data of the Return response event has two forms.
 If the remote operation executes successfully, the data looks like the following:

 ```js
 {